KoanOps/Recs/FAQ/cleaning.md

 	•	Include related or background market data - context is essential for realistic modeling.<br>
 5. Iterative evaluation<br>
 	•	Cleaning and evaluation should be repeated after each pass to ensure the dataset’s reliability and completeness.<br>
+6.

+# Caveat<br>
 Please note this is meant to be introductory.
 You know by knowing what you're doing, knowing where to look, how to ascribe soundness to the data and so on - expertise is from learned experience.
+Look at the data, understand the business.
+Dive into how and where the data was created, what all the codes mean, puzzle match, identify patterns, fix those patterns, and bring that dataset into a more uniform set. <br>

+As an example, 5000 lines of data may take 50-500 manhours depending on the complexity.
+Automation as a substitution for due diligence tends to not go well.
+Automation of data clean up can far exceed just working through it manually.<br>